intel/dffml/docs/arch/alice/discussion/0023/reply_0037.md

     - Okay no we are tabling this.
 - WE shold be looking at stable of DIDComm https://github.com/sicpa-dlab/didcomm-python/tree/stable
   - https://github.com/sicpa-dlab/didcomm-python/tree/stable#2-build-an-unencrypted-but-signed-didcomm-message
-    - This is what we want to start
+    - This is what we want to start with
+    - Going to run dataflows via two run system context operation instantiated which will be similar to run_dataflow operation which will be modifed to take the orchestrator as an input.
+Each will share Alice’s root did to start.
+Then we will make one alice and one bob.
+We will implement the input network as a regular class rather than doing dataflow as class first